Food delivery businesses in China outshine as coronavirus continued to progress

 Meiutan’s delivery workers carrying food to deliver as number of home delivery orders surged due to coronavirus outbreak

-In many Chinese areas, couriers may be no longer able to send packages to the door.
-Rather, they have to call customers to receive parcels from the entrance gate of an apartment complex, which can often be a several minute remoteness from the customer’s unit.
+In many Chinese areas, couriers may no longer be able to send packages to the door.
+Instead, they have to call customers to receive parcels from the entrance gate of an apartment complex, which can often be several minutes away from the customer’s unit.

-“It definitely lower efficiency,” Ruichuang Chen – a JD.com courier, said.
+“It definitely lowers efficiency,” Ruichuang Chen – a JD.com courier, said.

-Hence, for saving the time that a walk away from the customer usually takes takes Hema, Meituan and Dada have publicized an in-app feature, which is an option for contactless delivery, enabling the courier to leave an order in an appropriate spot for the customer to collect, without any need to interact.
+Hence, to save the time that a walk away from the customer usually takes, Hema, Meituan, and Dada have publicized an in-app feature, which is an option for contactless delivery.
+This enables the courier to leave an order in an appropriate spot for the customer to collect without interacting.

-Pizza Hut and Kentucky Fried Chicken have also introduced a similar kind of facility for delivery.
-Their Parent company Yum China announced in a statement that these brands are checking out a feature in China for order online, and picking up in-store without contact.
+Pizza Hut and Kentucky Fried Chicken have also introduced similar delivery facilities.
+Their Parent company, Yum China, announced in a statement that these brands are testing a feature in China that allows customers to order online and pick up their food in-store without contact.
 Meituan stated it’s also doing something similar.

-Overall, analysts and industry representatives passed mostly positive remarks over logistics companies’ relatively normal operations outside of areas such as Hubei, the province that remains primary spot for the virus.
+Overall, analysts and industry representatives made mostly positive remarks about logistics companies’ relatively normal operations outside areas such as Hubei, the province that remains the primary spot for the virus.

-For most of China, it may take a few days or possibly weeks for orders to arrive, given the delayed re-opening of various businesses and quarantined cities.
-Early during this week, some cities like Hangzhou – where Alibaba’s headquarters is situated – also performed inner-city highway closures, and said households should not send more than one person out to get goods every two days.
+Given the delayed re-opening of various businesses and quarantined cities, it may take a few days or weeks for orders to arrive for most of China.
+Early this week, some cities like Hangzhou – where Alibaba’s headquarters is situated – also performed inner-city highway closures and said households should not send more than one person out to get goods every two days.

-It “will deploy the workforce as per the specifics of government plan on returning to work,” Alibaba’s logistics affiliate Cainiao said.
+Alibaba’s logistics affiliate, Cainiao, said it “will deploy the workforce as per the specifics of the government plan on returning to work. ”

 Impact on economy

-At the time, it’s pretty unclear what the final economic impact this year will be.
-That shutdown in China is importantly an extension of the Lunar New Year Holiday, which started on Jan.
+It’s unclear at the time what the final economic impact this year will be.
+That shutdown in China is an extension of the Lunar New Year Holiday, which started on Jan.
 24, 2020.

-Charlie Chen, the director and head of the consumer team at China Renaissance expects these climbs in-home deliveries to be one-time purchases, and that after the risk of the virus dies down, many consumers will bounce back to their habit of going outside for fresh produce markets.
+Charlie Chen, the director and head of the consumer team at China Renaissance, expects these in-home deliveries to be one-time purchases.
+After the virus risk dies down, many consumers will bounce back to their habit of going outside for fresh produce markets.

 Nathan Enzo